Overview

 #> ╰────────────────────────────────────────────────────╯

-# Under the alternative (a = 1.5): a competitor outperforms in some states
+# Under the alternative (a = 1.5) one competitor beats the benchmark in some states

 sim_alt <- do_sim(J = 3, n = 500, a = 1.5, c = 0, rho_u = 0.4)